Here Are Some Money-Saving Tips You Can Follow To Avoid That Pain At The Pump

 You may also try and talk to your supervisor to see if they will let you work from home a couple of days per week to save on gas.
 You have nothing to lose.

-If you are thinking about getting that electric vehicle, you may want to think about how much it is going to cost to make those monthly payments vs. how much you are currently paying for gas.READ MORE: Florida Gator Hunt Lottery Draws Record Applicants
+If you are thinking about getting that electric vehicle, you may want to think about how much it is going to cost to make those monthly payments vs. how much you are currently paying for gas.READ MORE: Disaster Preparedness Sales Tax Holiday Starts This Weekend

 Here are additional tips that will help you save money at the pump: